microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/positiondetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The 'positionDetail' resource type provides a mechanism for a user to store information about positions related to entities within their profiles and contacts.
+The [positionDetail](positiondetail.md) resource type provides a mechanism for a user to store information about positions related to entities within their [profile].

 ## Properties